 Lack of work experience constrains young people from finding jobs.
-There are a variety of public- and private-sector initiatives to match jobseekers to available jobs, including the Department of Labour, the NYDA and Harambee.
-These interventions have been successful in recording jobseekers and opportunities, placing jobseekers and providing pre-employment services, and thus need to be expanded.
+There are a variety of public- and private-sector initiatives to match jobseekers to available jobs, including the Department of Employment and Labour.

 Anecdotal evidence suggests that employers, especially small firms, are reluctant to make an effort to train new job entrants.
 Small and medium enterprises do face several constraints, but with the right support and favourable economic conditions, they could contribute significantly to creating employment.
-The Department of Higher Education needs to develop a strategy to support these small firms to train and hire young people.
+The Department of Higher Education, Science and Technology needs to develop a strategy to support these small firms to train and hire young people.